jump-dev/JuMP.jl/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Welcome to JuMP!
 The JuMP developers use the GitHub issue tracker for bug reports and feature requests only.

-Please read the following before posting a new issue:
+Please read the following before posting a new bug report:

 - If you have a question or are unsure if the behavior you're experiencing is a bug, please search or post to our Discourse site: https://discourse.julialang.org/c/domain/opt.
 Questions posted to Discourse have broader visibility and are likely to be answered more quickly than issues filed here.